lestrrat-go/xmlsec/README.md

 ## Status

-* There's enough code to generate signatures for a libxml2 Document, but not much else.
+* There's enough code to generate signatures for a libxml2 Document, and to verify it, but not much else.
 * PRs, suggestions for more coverage welcome.

 ## Example